-The QSP shall within 2 days of the inspection submit copies of the completed Inspection Field Log Sheet or BMP Inspection Report with the corrective actions to TBD.
+The QSP shall within 3 days of the inspection submit copies of the completed Inspection Field Log Sheet or BMP Inspection Report with the corrective actions to site superintendent.

 Results of visual monitoring must be summarized and reported in the Annual Report.